The growth of the stone market in the UK

 Fashions change – most granite worktops installed at the turn of millennium were dark colours, but gradually lighter and more lively colours are growing in popularity.
 Many would like marble in their kitchens but are put off because marble is easily stained and etched.
 The makers of engineered quartz and, more recently, sintered products such as Lapitec and Dekton and sheet ceramics, are capitalising on this by making products that look more like light-coloured marble but with the strength of granite.
 Many stone companies supplying worktops these days find half or more of their sales come from quartz.

-As the UK construction industry continued to grow out of the recession, demand for stone continued to strengthen.
+As the UK construction industry started growing out of the recession following the credit crunch of 2007-08, demand for stone started to strengthen from 2012.
 The use of stone is now well established in all areas of construction – commercial and domestic, for cladding and walling, flooring, worktops, wall coverings, features such as fireplaces and attention grabbing stairs (especially cantilevered stairs and landings).

 Britain and Ireland have a long history of building with stone, with villages and monuments still standing that date back to pre-history – the most famous of which is probably Stone Henge on Salisbury Plain in the south of England, although others, notably Skara Brae in Scotland and New Grange in Ireland, are more impressive to visit.

 The Roman conquest and 400-year occupation of Britain left us with stone fortifications and mansions.
 The Norman invasion of 1066 brought a burst of castle and church building, although it had begun before William the Conqueror turned up at Hastings as religious orders established their cathedrals and monasteries across the land and the nobility sought to build secure fortresses.